-Throughout the springs and summer of 2020 and 2021 MASTS organised and hosted weekly marine science webinars that were publicly available.
+Throughout the springs and summer of 2020, 2021 and 2022 MASTS organised and hosted marine science webinars that were publicly available.
 Members of the marine science community were invited to watch the highly successful MASTS webinars to learn about the latest breakthroughs, new technologies, and ground-breaking research in a broad variety of fields.

 Many of the speakers were from MASTS partner institutes, however, MASTS also supported researchers from around the world with presenting their work to new audiences.
 Viewers joined from both within and outside the UK to listen to different speakers each week, and many would catch-up on our YouTube Channel.